Non-government schools have ongoing obligations and responsibilities that must be maintained.

 Non-government schools must notify the Director General of reportable incidents within 48 hours by using the Reportable incident notification form.

-This notification is additional to any other notifications that a school may need to make, for example to the Western Australia Police Force, the Department of Communities – Child Protection and Family Support or the Teacher Registration Board of Western Australia.
+This notification is additional to any other notifications that a school may need to make, for example, to the:

 Reportable incident information received assists the Department to monitor schools’ compliance with the registration standards and other requirements.
 To this end, the notification should be as detailed as possible.
 The Department may subsequently request further information.